 Companies are embracing flex spaces partly to meet the needs of their workers and partly to ensure their own agility

-Jacob Frydman, a prominent real estate expert and consultant based in New York.— Remote working is on the rise in today’s business environment, and is one of its major changes.
-This is possible thanks to the technology that allow people to move and work as they wish, at a level that couldn’t have been imagined some 10 years ago.
-The “gig economy,” a term coined to describe the explosion of independent contracting, has helped to popularize the concept of co-working spaces, igniting corporate interest in the hybrid solution known as flexible workspaces.
+— Remote working became very popular in today’s business environment.
+This change was possible thanks to the level of mobility given by technology, which few imagined some 10 years back.
+The concept of co-working spaces became more popular along the “gig economy,” or independent contracting.
+This made big corporations be more interested in the the hybrid solution known as flexible workspaces.
 The latest annual report from The Instant Group cites the United States as the world’s leading flex space market, with a supply estimated at 80 million square feet.
 Having delivered “sensational growth” in 2017, this segment is forecast to continue in the same vein, which inevitably poses the question of how the trend will impact the overall office market.
-Now that the shock of disruption has receded, both suppliers and tenants are starting to focus on the benefits while also acknowledging that the change in working styles requires of the environment to evolve, notes
+Now that the shock of disruption has receded, both suppliers and tenants are starting to focus on the benefits while also acknowledging that the change in working styles requires of the environment to evolve, notes Jacob Frydman, a prominent real estate expert and consultant based in New York.

 Companies are embracing flex spaces partly to meet the needs of their workers and partly to ensure their own agility in times of economic uncertainty or fluctuations in demand, Jacob Frydman explains.
 Frank Knight, a leading estate agency based in London (UK), has just released a report titled “(Y)our Space,” which explores factors driving occupational demand and draws on input from senior executives at 120 globally operating companies.
 The push for productivity has emerged as one of the five main themes in the workspace narrative, and real estate is considered a “strategic device” for businesses.
 However, the focus is no longer on cheap solutions but effective ones, and “the aim is now to increase productivity by strengthening the interaction between people and property via the creation of, and investment in, a positive, serviced and well-supported workplace experience.”
 This aligns strongly with another theme, which Frank Knight calls “space as a service.”
 As the report says, “The workplace is becoming a flexible business service that can actively support business growth, rather than a fixed and often (to the occupier) financially onerous physical product.
 This repositioning is alluring to the occupier and will become the demand default.”